Built with Zig + BoringSSL

 with eyes on every request.

 Local reverse proxy with TLS termination, custom DNS, and a terminal UI for inspecting, intercepting, and replaying HTTP traffic.
+Launch and monitor your dev server in a split-pane alongside the request log.

-$ curl -fsSL https://raw.githubusercontent.com/vandot/zlodev/main/install.sh | sh
+$curl -fsSL https://raw.githubusercontent.com/vandot/zlodev/main/install.sh | sh

 zlodev